8 Best places to snorkel in cozumel

 These two beach clubs sit south of Money Bar and offer easy shore entry, plus less boat traffic than Money Bar.
 In my opinion the number and variety of fish is roughly the same or slightly better the Money Bar, It’s the spot people who’ve been to the island multiple times tend to gravitate toward once they’re tired of the Money Bar crowd.

-My recommendation: park on the road (plenty of free space), walk in and grab a drink first, then go back to the car for your snorkel gear so they don’t tack on a gear fee.
+park on the road (plenty of free space), walk in and grab a drink first, then go back to the car for your snorkel gear so they don’t charge you a gear fee.

 The best part about this stretch of coast is the current.
 It pulls you north (and sometimes south) which means you can start at Sky Reef, drift past Playa Corona, and finish at Money Bar.
 All three are close enough that you can see everything in one swim and will take 30-45 minutes.
 If you swim out past the buoys, bring something that floats.
 Boats come through this area closer to the swim area so be very careful!